PyTree Node Registration

 • cls (type) – A Python type to treat as an internal pytree node.

-• unflatten_func (callable) – A function taking two arguments: the auxiliary data that was returned by flatten_func and stored in the treespec, and the unflattened children.
+• unflatten_func (callable) – A function taking two arguments: the metadata that was returned by flatten_func and stored in the treespec, and the unflattened children.
 The function should return an instance of cls.

 • path_entry_type (type, optional) – The type of the path entry to be used in the treespec. (default: AutoEntry)